duneroadrunner/misc/lifetime checker observations - Jun 2018.md

 	}
 ```

-This one has to do with the intricacies of "lifetime extention of temporaries" by the compiler.
+This one has to do with the intricacies of "lifetime extension of temporaries" by the compiler.

 And here's one more: